openedx/edx-platform/doc/discussion.md

     bundle exec rake db:generate_comments[type_the_discussion_id_here]

-For instance, if you want to generate comments for the general discussion, for which the discussion id is the course id with slashes and dots replaced by underscores (you *should* do this before testing forum view) and you are in 6.002x, use the following command
+For instance, if you want to generate comments for the general discussion, for which the discussion id is the course id with slashes and dots replaced by underscores (you **should** do this before testing forum view) and you are in 6.002x, use the following command

     bundle exec rake db:generate_comments[MITx_6_002x_2012_Fall]

 ### Running tests for the service

     bundle exec rspec

+Warning: due to an unresolved bug in the test code, testing the service will "flush" the development database.
+So you need to generate seed again after testing.

 ### debugging the service